mys31f/teacherstuffs/README.md

 ***Issue report***
 Please make an issue report on GitHub.
 I will not take any issue requests on anything other than GitHub.
+Format:
+- What did you do?
+- What happened?
+- What was the expected result?